 Background and activities

-Julian Walker is a postdoctoral fellow at the Department of Mateirals Science and Engineering in the Functional Materials and Materials Chemistry research group (FACET).
+Julian Walker is an Associate Professor at the Department of Materials Science and Engineering in the Functional Materials and Materials Chemistry research group (FACET).
 Julian is a materials scientist with expertise in the synthesis and characterization of ferroic materials.
 Currently his core interest is building organic plastic crystals as a novel ferroic material platform.

 - Piezoelectric thin films for specialized MEMS applications